ebikatsudon/VTubeStudio/Workshop.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/workshop_vts_5.png]]

 After downloading models and items, they will be saved into the normal "Live2DModels" and "Items" folders.
+VTube Studio will also automatically subscribe to content on the Steam Workshop when you download them to keep track of what you've downloaded.
+However, VTube Studio will never auto-update any downloaded content.
+If the uploader updates an item/model, you have to re-download them manually to get the updates.

-However, they will follow a special naming pattern which identifies them as Workshop content:
+Downloaded content will follow a special naming pattern which identifies it as Workshop content and prevents items/models with the same name overwriting each other:

 * **Models**
   * `<original-model-folder_name>`**\_workshop\_**`<workshop-id>`
   * Example: If the original model folder was `my_model`, it will become `my_model_workshop_1234567`, the number at the end being its Workshop ID
+* **Items**
+  * **\workshop\_**`<workshop-id>`**_**`<original-item-filename>`
+  * Example: If the original item file was `my_item.png`, it will become `workshop_7654321_my_item.png`, the number at the end being its Workshop ID

 ## Downloading random items from the Workshop into the scene

+You can use

 ## Making sure you don't accidentally share models